There are so many superlatives I want to tell about in our next 17 days:

 Then we went on to Montpellier by 2-hour bus.
 It is in the heart of what is called “The South of France”.

 Montpellier has it all: a large pedestrian-only zone with modern street cars going everywhere, students everywhere, notable architecture everywhere, a gorgeous fountain, fabulous lighting, and even a carousel.
 Parks, promenades, and medieval streets are all an easy walk away.
-We needed another day to get to the beaches and to see a winter habitat for wild flamingoes.
+We needed another day to enjoy the beaches and to see a winter habitat for wild flamingoes.
+We must return.

 We boarded a bus to Pergignan, but never got there.
 Instead, we got left behind at a rest stop with our luggage still on the bus.
 Watching our apparent distress, a Slovenian couple came to our rescue.
 They drove us 2 hours to Barcelona and got us to the bus station 10 minutes before our bags did.
 Along the way, we enjoyed rich conversation as their English was masterful.
 We are so grateful for angels like Nina and Gal from Llublianya.
 (Below: Mark with our bags!)

-We passed this monument, Le Perthus Pyramid (above), near the border of Spain and France.
-It celebrates the importance of the Pyrenees Mountains in the history and culture of the noble region of Catalonia.
+We passed this monument (above): Le Perthus Pyramid.
+It is near the border of Spain and France and celebrates the importance of the Pyrenees Mountains in the history and culture of the noble region of Catalonia.

 Click the photo to enjoy the moves of this Catalonian Dancing Dog.

-We would fly from Barcelona to Warsaw to Cairo and get a good look at the Alps from the Italian Side.
+We would fly from Barcelona to Warsaw to Cairo and get a good look at the Alps from the Italian Side (below).
 We arrived at Cairo International Airport at 10:30 pm.

 Leave a Reply